 Condensation Within the Chimney

 These days, modern fireplaces are a lot better at distributing heat throughout the home.
 However, one unfortunate side effect of this efficiency is condensation inside the chimney.
-Since less hot air travels up the stack, it gets cooled down too quickly, creating water droplets.
+Since less hot air travels up the stack, it cools down too quickly, creating water droplets.
 Making matters worse, these droplets contain many of the byproducts of burning wood, which means that it turns to a mild acid wash.
 Over time, this acid can wear down the masonry inside your chimney, which can lead to leakage.

 Damaged or Nonexistent Chimney Cap